fspamo/push_swap/README.md

 If no strategy flag is given, `--adaptive` is used by default.

+If multiple strategies given, the program proceeds with the last given strategy since it wasn't clarified enough in the subject and it's programmers' desire to handle.

 **`--bench` flag:** Prints sorting statistics (disorder, strategy used, total ops, per-operation counts) to `stderr` after sorting.

 ### Examples